 Advertisement

-The Top 10 Secrets of NYC’s Verrazano-Narrows Bridge
+10 Secrets of NYC’s Verrazzano-Narrows Bridge

-The Top 10 Secrets of NYC’s Verrazano-Narrows Bridge
+10 Secrets of NYC’s Verrazzano-Narrows Bridge

 Become a paid member to listen to this article

-While the bridge is named after the Italian explorer, Giovanni da Verrazzano, Governor Nelson Rockefeller preferred to spell the Verrazzano with a single “z.”
+While the bridge is named after the Italian explorer, Giovanni da Verrazzano, Governor Nelson Rockefeller preferred to spell Verrazzano with a single “z.”
 Giovanni da Verrazzano is said to be the first European to sail into the New York Harbor in 1524, arriving in the harbor on a French ship, “La Dauphine.”

-The Italian Historical Society of America pushed for the naming of the bridge after the explorer.
+The Italian Historical Society of America pushed for the bridge to be named after the explorer.
 When the bridge opened, Italian Americans, along with the Italian Ambassador to the United States, advocated for the spelling to have the proper two “z’s.”
 However, Rockefeller stuck with the single “z,” claiming it was the “American spelling.”
+Dave Frieder mentioned that it is also rumored that the TBTA, the parent company of MTA Bridges and Tunnels, wanted to save money by cutting out a letter.

 According to the Huffington Post, the day after Kennedy’s assassination, a movement began to rename the bridge after the beloved President.
-Thousands signed to change the name, however, at the time, Robert Kennedy, who was Attorney General, assured the director of the Italian Historical Society of America, John LaCorte, that there would be no name change.
+Thousands signed a petition to change the name, however, at the time, Robert Kennedy, who was Attorney General, assured the director of the Italian Historical Society of America, John LaCorte, that there would be no name change.
 Instead, New York City’s international airport was renamed John F. Kennedy, previously Idlewild Airport.

 8. Three Men Died During the Bridge’s Construction